frymire/power-shell-demo/README.md

 }</code>

-This will create a ps1 profile file at $PROFILE\Microsoft.PowerShell_profile.ps1 which you can edit with customer commands to set up your environment.
+This will create a ps1 profile file at $PROFILE\Microsoft.PowerShell_profile.ps1 which you can edit with custom commands to set up your environment.

-To use custom scripts at the command line, set up aliases in this profile file, using a command like
+To use custom scripts at the command line, set up aliases in this profile file, using a command like:

 <code>Set-Alias myScript "C:\Path\To\Script\CustomScript.ps1".</code>